eleda77/eleda77.github.io/docs/vocab_list.md

 **subaltern** - of lower status

 **suborn** - bribe or otherwise induce (someone) to commit an unlawful act such as perjury

+**subsidence** - the gradual caving in or sinking of an area of land

+**sump** - a pit or hollow in which liquid collects, especially one in the floor of a mine or basement; a cesspool

 **sutler** - a person who followed an army and sold provisions to the soldiers